37 Conversation Starters That Make You Instantly Interesting

 Go simple… yet bold

 “Give a genuine smile and say, ‘Hi.’
 It sounds too simple but people are so used to other people staring at their phones that a simple smile and hello can be a very bold move.
 It shows the other person that you’ve noticed them and you’re interested in getting to know them better.
 And you’ll almost always get a hello back.
 (If you don’t, let it go.
-You don’t want to date a rude person anyway.)” —Suzanne Casamento, dating expert and the creator of Fantasy Dating
+You don’t want to date a rude person anyway.)” —Suzanne Casamento, dating expert and the creator of Fantasy Dating.
+Whichever one of these conversations starters you go with, make sure to avoid these annoying speaking habits.

 Ask for their honest opinion

 “Asking ‘I’ve been really thinking deeply about something and wondering if I can share it, and get your feedback?’ shows your interest in the other person and solicits new and interesting information that is fun to discuss.
-Pretty much anyone will want to share their opinions with an interested party and they will think you are nice and fun to be with, as well.” —Melissa Orlov, therapist and author of The Couples Guide to Thriving With ADHD.
+Pretty much anyone will want to share their opinions with an interested party and they will think you are nice and fun to be with, as well.” —Melissa Orlov, therapist and author of The Couple’s Guide to Thriving With ADHD.
+Here’s what expert minglers do naturally to make small talk.

 Tell a bonding joke